deosarsadgigupta84356-art/hand-gesture-detection/README.md

 # hand-gesture-detection
-Hand gesture detection using open cv and python
+Real-time hand gesture recognition system using OpenCV and Python for gesture-based computer control.

 This is a basic computer vision project built using OpenCV.